Amandeepkaur00/Aman-blog/README.md

 <!----------------------------------------------------------------------------------------------------------------------------->
 **Date : 28-Mar-2022**
-<h3 align='center'>Integration of Erpnext with moodle</h3>
+<h3 align='center'>Integration of ErpGuru with moodle</h3>
-Today sir gave me a task to find a solution to integrate erpnext with moodle.After searching i got to know a new tool by which we can integrate erpnext with moodle.Myddleware for Moodle enables you to transfer your data easily and safely from your Moodle application to other applications such as your e-commerce, CRM or messaging tools.
+Today sir gave me a task to find a solution to integrate ErpGuru with moodle.After searching i got to know a new tool by which we can integrate ErpGuru with moodle.Myddleware for Moodle enables you to transfer your data easily and safely from your Moodle application to other applications such as your e-commerce, CRM or messaging tools.
 By doing so, it ensures a durable quality of your data, which is a prerequisite for productivity and efficiency.
 Your company can save time and money on data issues : no more endless IT expenses to ensure a smooth and secure data migration process, no more worrying about lost, out of date or incorrect data.
 With Myddleware, increase customer satisfaction thanks to a greater data quality.

 Myddleware, easily connect Moodle to other applications for more productivity and efficiency :

-CRM/ERP : Salesforce, SAP CRM, SugarCRM, SuiteCRM, ERPNext, Hubspot, Cirrus Shield Manage your Moddle courses directly from your CRM and collect information on course completion.
+CRM/ERP : Salesforce, SAP CRM, SugarCRM, SuiteCRM, ErpGuru, Hubspot, Cirrus Shield Manage your Moddle courses directly from your CRM and collect information on course completion.
 <br>

 <!----------------------------------------------------------------------------------------------------------------------------->